oasis-tcs/openc2-ap-er/oc2edr.md

 ## 1.7 Purpose and Scope

-An 'Endpoint Detection and Response' (EDR) system is a security mechanism which identifies malicious behaviours by recording system activities and comparing them to sets of signatures or heuristics.
-EDR systems facilitate in digital forensics and incident response by storing and indexing said events, as well as provide functionality to respond to security incidents as they pertain to actively exploited, infected or vulnerable endpoints.
+An 'Endpoint Detection and Response' (EDR) system is a security mechanism which identifies malicious behaviors by recording system activities and comparing them to sets of signatures or heuristics.
+EDR systems facilitate in digital forensics and incident response by storing and indexing said events, and provide functionality to respond to security incidents as they pertain to actively exploited, infected or vulnerable endpoints.

-This Actuator profile specifies the set of Actions, Targets, Specifiers, and Command Arguments that integrates EDR functionality with the Open Command and Control (OpenC2) Command set.
-Through this Command set, cyber security orchestrators may gain visibility into and provide control over the EDR functionality in a manner that is independent of the instance of the EDR function.
+This Actuator profile specifies the set of Actions, Targets, Specifiers, and Command Arguments that integrates the response functionalities of EDR systems with the Open Command and Control (OpenC2) Command set.
+Through this Command set, cyber security orchestrators may gain visibility into and provide control over the ER functionality in a manner that is independent of the instance of the EDR solution.

-All components, devices and systems that provide EDR functionality will implement the OpenC2 Actions, Targets, Specifiers and Arguments identified as required in this document.
-Actions that are applicable, but not necessarily required, for EDR will be identified as optional.
+All components, devices and systems that provide ER functionality will implement the OpenC2 Actions, Targets, Specifiers and Arguments identified as required in this document.
+Actions that are applicable, but not necessarily required, for ER will be identified as optional.

 The purpose of this document is to:

-* Identify the required and optional OpenC2 Actions for Actuators with EDR functionality
+* Identify the required and optional OpenC2 Actions for Actuators with ER functionality
-* Identify the required and optional Target types for each Action in the EDR class of Actuators
+* Identify the required and optional Target types for each Action in the ER class of Actuators
-* Identify Actuator-Specifiers and Arguments for each Action/Target pair that are applicable and/or unique to the EDR class of Actuators
+* Identify Actuator-Specifiers and Arguments for each Action/Target pair that are applicable and/or unique to the ER class of Actuators
-* Annotate each Action/Target pair with a justification and example, and provide sample OpenC2 Commands to a EDR with corresponding Responses
+* Annotate each Action/Target pair with a justification and example, and provide sample OpenC2 Commands to a ER with corresponding Responses

-This EDR profile:
+This ER profile:

 * Does not define or implement Actions beyond those defined in Version 1.0 of the [[OpenC2-Lang-v1.0]](#openc2-lang-v10)
 * Is consistent with Version 1.0 of the OpenC2 Language Specification

-Cyber defense systems that are utilizing OpenC2 may require the following components to implement the EDR profile:
+Cyber defense systems that are utilizing OpenC2 may require the following components to implement the ER profile:

-* OpenC2 Producers: Devices that send Commands, receive Responses, and manage the execution of Commands involving one or more EDR or other Actuators with EDR capability.
+* OpenC2 Producers: Devices that send Commands, receive Responses, and manage the execution of Commands involving one or more ER or other Actuators with ER capability.
 The OpenC2 Producer needs _a prior_ knowledge of which Commands the Actuator can process and execute, therefore must understand the profiles for any device that it intends to command
 * OpenC2 Consumers: Devices or instances that provide endpoint detection and response functions.
 Typically these are Actuators that execute the cyber defense function, but could be orchestrators (i.e., a device or instance that forwards Commands to the Actuator)

 -------